Jeong Du-yeong: Crime

-Trial
+Jeong's targets were generally rich people, mostly women, and usually chose rainy Thursdays to kill, which earned him the nickname the "rainy Thursday killer."

+Conviction

 First trial

-On July 21, 2000, the Busan District Court sentenced Jeong Du-yeong, who was charged with robbery, to death, and also sentenced his brother-in-law, Kim Jong-young, to one year and six months imprisonment.
+On July 21, 2000, the Busan District Court sentenced Jeong Du-yeong, who was charged with robbery and homicide, to death, and also sentenced his brother-in-law, Kim Jong-young, to one year and six months imprisonment.
 The defendants objected and submitted an appeal to the Busan District Court.

 Second trial

 On November 30, 2000, the Busan Appellate Court dismissed all the appeals and maintained Jeong's death sentence and Kim's one year and six months sentence.
 Jeong abandoned his appeals towards the Supreme Court, confirming his death penalty.
 He is now serving his sentence in Daejeon prison.

+Imprisonment

+Jeong's death penalty has never been implemented.
+Although still legalised, South Korea had not practiced execution since 1997, so that Jeong is likely to serve his life in a death row.